 Troubleshooting reconciliation source file linking and connection errors

-Last updated: May 6, 2026
+Last updated: August 14, 2026

 When linking or reconnecting reconciliation source files, you may encounter various errors or connection issues.
 This article covers common problems and their solutions to help you successfully set up and maintain your reconciliation sources.